just-not-google/BiNeuron/README.md

 ### Virtual Storage Mode
 - Allows scanning and processing of entire folders or mounted virtual directories.
-- Recursively identifies supported files, extracts their content, and incorporates it into the analysis context—perfect for large codebases or repositories.
+- Recursively identifies supported files, extracts their content, and incorporates it into the analysis context - perfect for large codebases or repositories.
 - **Interactive File Explorer**: In GUI mode, the virtual storage is displayed as a tree view.
 Double‑click any file to open it in the default system application.

 ### Multilingual Translation